-The provision of fixed line services is one of our principal business activities.
-We are the largest provider of local, domestic long distance and international long distance telephone services in Taiwan.
-We also provide interconnection with our fixed line network to other cellular and fixed line operators.
+The provision of domestic fixed communications services is one of our principal business activities.
+Our domestic fixed communications business includes local and domestic long distance telephone services, broadband access services, local and domestic long distance leased line services, multimedia on demand services, domestic data services and domestic other services.
+We are the largest provider of local and domestic long distance telephone services in Taiwan.
+We also provide interconnection with our fixed line network to other mobile and fixed line operators.
 Since June 2001, three new operators have begun offering fixed line services.
-Our revenues from fixed line services were NT\$61.2 billion, or 33.1 % of our revenues, in 2006, NT\$59.1 billion, or 29.9% of our revenues, in 2007 and NT\$57.1 billion, or 28.3% of our revenues, in 2008.
-Owing primarily to the expansion of our broadband and cellular services, we expect that revenues from our fixed line business as a percentage of our total revenues will continue to decline.
+Our revenues from domestic fixed communications services were NT\$74.3 billion, or 37.6% of our revenues, in 2007, NT\$73.1 billion, or 36.2% of our revenues, in 2008 and NT\$71.5 billion (US\$2.2 billion), or 36.0% of our revenues in 2009.
+Owing primarily to the expansion of our broadband and mobile communications services, we expect that revenues from our domestic fixed communications business as a percentage of our total revenues will continue to decline.